calvear93/nestjs-template/README.md

 ## Linting 🧿

--   **eslint**: TypeScript linter with Airbnb React base config and some other additions.
+-   **eslint**: linter with TypeScript parser and some other additions.

 For correct interpretation of linters, is recommended to use [Visual Studio Code](https://code.visualstudio.com/) as IDE and install the plugins in .vscode folder at 'extensions.json', as well as use the config provided in 'settings.json'

 ## Deployment 📦